Last updated on December 12, 2019 at 22:46

 The cardiac output increase by these mechanisms is significant, which enables patients with heart failure to maintain a 5 L/min CO in rest, despite their failing heart.
 However their reserve capacity is always smaller than in healthy individuals.

-Decompensation is the state where a patient with heart failure starts to experience symptoms of temporary cardiac output insufficiency, like early fatigue and tiredness, dyspnoea and nocturia, or when the compensatory mechanisms themselves produce symptoms, like tachycardia or venous congestion.
+Decompensation is the temporary state where a patient with heart failure starts to experience symptoms of temporary cardiac output insufficiency, like early fatigue and tiredness, dyspnoea and nocturia, or when the compensatory mechanisms themselves produce symptoms, like tachycardia or venous congestion.
 It’s called decompensation because there are no further compensatory mechanisms that can increase the cardiac output.
-Most patients only get decompensated during activity so that the symptoms will improve with rest.
+Most patients only get decompensated during activity, so the symptoms will improve with rest.

 In end-stage (severe) heart failures will it be difficult to maintain cardiac output even in rest with these compensatory mechanisms.
 In these cases will blood be redistributed between organs, to keep the vital organs (brain, heart) perfused sufficiently while the other organs go hypoperfused.
 This will lead to cardiogenic shock.
 In end-stage chronic heart failure will every organ except the brain receive less than normal blood perfusion because the CO can be as low as 3.5 L/min!